yithemes/yith-proteo/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 1.2.13 - July 08 2020 =
+* Add Alpha Color Picker to theme customizer
+* New option to force all products to use the same sidebar
+* Add general sidebar management for blog categories and blog tags
+* Experimental: lazy loading on loop product images
+* Fix single product default sidebar behaviour
+* Fix centered header layout issue when using custom logo
+* Fix woocommerce label positioning in checkout pages
+* Solve issue #5 opened by @design311 on github
+* Remove reference to missing bootstrap .map file

 = 1.2.12 - June 30 2020 =
 * New option to set the default sidebar
 * New cross sell products management options